 history of the wheel

 The wheel is one of the archetypal human inventions.
 It is so ubiquitous that the concept of ‘reinventing the wheel’ has entered the English language as an unnecessary and time-consuming task.
 Put simply, the wheel is perfect.
-From its use in cars to toys to computers, even to the space program, the wheel runs the gamut from the simplest technology to the most advanced.
+From its use in cars to toys like Hot Wheels to computers, even to the space program, the wheel runs the gamut from the simplest technology to the most advanced.

 However, humans didn’t always have the wheel.
 From its invention in around 3500 B.C., the wheel spread quickly throughout Eurasia, although in parts of the world cut off from the Eurasian landmass (such as the Americas and Australia) there was no wheel until the coming of the Europeans.

 When we talk about the invention of the wheel, we really mean the wheel and the axle, as the wheel alone has very limited functions.
 With the introduction of an axle (and perhaps a second wheel), it is possible to create a relatively frictionless way to move, making moving loads far easier.

 The combination of wheel and axle has fundamentally changed human society, allowing for transport between towns and cities that would not have been possible otherwise.
 The great historic (and prehistoric) projects of the Pyramids at Giza and Stonehenge were likely built with the help of the wheel, thus showing how fundamental an invention it was to the ancient world.

 Most human inventions are based in some way on observing the natural world.
 One of the examples includes the Wright Brothers (themselves experts in the development of the wheel), who observed birds in flight to help them develop their prototype airplane at Kitty Hawk.